mevasaroj/CLOUD/Python/003_python_indentation.md

 ```

 #### 3.4.5.
 Indentation in while Loops
-- Indentation defines the set of statements that are executed repeatedly inside a loop.
+- In Python, a while loop repeatedly executes a block of code as long as a specified condition evaluates to *True*
+- If the condition never becomes False, the loop will run forever.
-- **Exampe 1 - whil Loop Indentation**
+- **Exampe 1 - while Loop Indentation**
 ```hcl
 j = 1
 while(j<= 5):